Ohio Supreme Court Candidates Square Off On Issues, Ethics

 The two met for a virtual forum to discuss their views on issues such as their role on the judiciary.

-“I believe that our role as judges is to serve as independent bodies, to interpret the law as it's written, not rewrite it or legislate from the bench does not mean that we abdicate our role to the General Assembly," Kennedy said.
+“I believe that our role as judges is to serve as independent bodies, to interpret the law as it's written, not rewrite it or legislate from the bench does not mean that we abdicate our role to the General Assembly," said Kennedy.

-“I see the role of a judge as following the facts and the law where it leads, guided by the Constitution and by conviction, and by political courage," O'Donnell answered.
+“I see the role of a judge as following the facts and the law where it leads, guided by the Constitution and by conviction, and by political courage," said O'Donnell.

-Also in this forum, organized by the Ohio Debate Commission, were the candidates in the other race, Republican Justice Judi French, first appointed to the court in 2012 from the 10th District Court of Appeals, and current 10th District Court of Appeals Judge Jennifer Brunner, a Democrat and the only woman to ever serve as Ohio’s secretary of state.
+Also in this forum, organized by the Ohio Debate Commission, were the candidates in the other race: Republican Justice Judi French, first appointed to the court in 2012 from the 10th District Court of Appeals, and current Tenth District Court of Appeals Judge Jennifer Brunner, a Democrat and the only woman to ever serve as Ohio’s secretary of state.

-The candidates couldn't talk about any current or potential cases cases.
-However, they could talk about overall views on the role of the judiciary and on its relationship to other branches of government.
-They also discussed judicial restraint and activism.
+The candidates couldn't talk about any case that's before the Court or could come before the Court in the future.
+But they could talk about overall views on the role of the judiciary and on its relationship to other branches of government.
+And they did discuss judicial restraint and activism.